Published on: 13 May 2014 | Last updated: 29 December 2019

 Saluzzo and the Castello della Manta

-Saluzzo, for four centuries capital of an independent marchesato is one of the many smaller Italian cities that deserves to be better known.
+Saluzzo, for four centuries capital of an independent marchesato is one of the many smaller Italian cities that deserve to be better known.

 Near to the is the Castello della Manta the Castello is an absolute jewel.
 It was left to the FAI (Fondo Ambiente Italiano - equivalent to the UK’s National Trust) who have painstakingly restored it.
 It’s most notable for the frescoes in the Sala Baronale - one of the greatest masterpieces of secular art to come down to us from the Middle Ages.